Investor Relations in Private Equity

 - Ongoing training and support;

-A Private Equity Fund with a well-established and effective Investor Relations certainly has a clear competitive advantage.
+A well-established and effective Private Equity Investor Relations certainly has a clear competitive advantage.
 Investor Relations’ ability to build strong relationships with investors and analysts, coupled with the strength of the executive team, are factors considered most critical to the success of Investor Relations globally.
 As Warren Buffett rightly said: “It takes 20 years to build a reputation and five minutes to ruin it.”

 How can Sunibel help in your Private Equity Fund project?